 What is the time commitment for coaches, volunteers, and team members?

-Many mature teams meet throughout the school year, and some compete in off-season events during the summer.
-You, your family, and your available free time can determine how much time you devote to the program.
+Mentors or adult Volunteers meet with their team at least once per week during the build and competition season (September – April).
+Many mature teams also meet throughout the school year, and some compete in off-season events during the summer.
+You, your family, and your available free time can decide together how much time you can devote to the program.

 What kind of computer is needed for a FIRST® Tech Challenge team?

 Teams must have access to either a Mac or a PC with an internet connection.
 Computers will be used for the design process, and for programming the team’s robot.
 Students will need to use computers for research, the Engineering Notebook, and other awards.

 Students will also use the computers during competition, to update or fix potential electrical or programming issues.

 What kind of practice space does a FIRST® Tech Challenge team need?

 A suitable meeting place and space to design and build a robot about the size of a microwave oven.